 Because ‘format’ is a homonym (it has different meanings), I was tempted to remove it from the Accessible Information Ladder.
 But it’s generality came to my rescue – redefined as ‘how information is presented and stored’, with a new component of ‘Sensory and symbolic systems’.

 What’s your definition?

-Words will always mean different things to different people – which is why adapting information is so challenging.
-If your understanding of ‘format’ just doesn’t fit within the Accessible Information Ladder, please join me on Twitter @Inklecomms #accessibleinfo #makingsense, or contact me here.
+Words mean different things to different people.
+If your understanding of ‘format’ is different, we’d love to hear.
+You can join in on Twitter @Inklecomms #accessibleinfo #makingsense, or contact us.